– Opening online Autumn 2018 –

 I’ve loved books, practically, all my life.
 In Grade 4, I received two Nancy Drew Mysteries for Christmas, and that was when I discovered that books, unlike TV shows, didn’t have commercials.
 And, if you were interrupted, at least, when you came back to them, you hadn’t missed anything.
 I’d say that was also the beginning of my book collecting, too, because The Clue In the Old Album is still in my bookcase.

 When I’m not reading books, or buying books or organizing books on my, seemingly, endless sets of bookshelves, I’ve been carrying on in the real world.
-And, that covers a chicken catching business, a stage management career, a history degree, volunteerism, and stints as a publicist, a web designer, a memorial designer, a green meetings strategist, and most recently, a communications and marketing professional.
+And, that covers a chicken catching business, a stage management career, a history degree, volunteerism, and stints as a publicist, a memorial designer, a green meetings strategist, and most recently, a communications and marketing professional.

 I’m also a literacy advocate who has shelved books, been a Paired Reader, fundraised for the Accelerated Reading program, participated in Reading Evenings, and built Literacy Backpacks.
 We selected Biblio.com as our listing service specifically because they, too, actively support literacy programs through their charity, Biblio Works.